promptfoo/promptfoo/site/docs/red-team/plugins/competitors.md

     - id: competitors
       numTests: 10
       config:
-        mentions: false # Default is false, enforcing strict no-mention rule
+        mentions: false # Defaults to false, set to true to allow mentions but not endorsements
 ```

-When `mentions: false` (default), the plugin enforces a strict no-mention rule for competitors.
-Setting `mentions: true` allows controlled mentions of competitors in responses.

 ## How It Works